corysolovewicz/python-http-server/README.md

 ```

-### And there should be an image which is loaded
+### Here is the sample image which should load to show that it works.
 ![This is the sample image which is included](/images/IMG_1234.png)

+## Here are some additional tips to run it long term
-### run https_images_server.py in the background and log to file named https_images.log
+### Run https_images_server.py in the background and log to file named https_images.log
 #### run in screen session so that we don't have to keep a terminal window open
 `screen`

-### start server in screen
+## Start server in screen
 ### start https server on port 443 in screen writing to stdout and writing to log using tee
 `python3 https_images server.py 0.0.0.0 443 /etc/letsencrypt/live/example.com/fullchain.pem /etc/letsencrypt/live/example.com/privkey.pem 2>&1 | tee -a https.log`

-### disconnect from screen
+### Disconnect from screen
 `CTRL-A CTRL-D`

 # Misc Notes:
-### exiftool command to remove extra exifdata for privacy purposes for an entire directory of image files
+### This is exiftool command to remove extra exifdata for privacy purposes for an entire directory of image files
 `exiftool -all:all= -overwrite_original -r <directory>`

-### if you want to fingerprint the browsers of the users you will need
+### If you want to fingerprint the browsers of the users you will need
 ### to create an account and API Key for FingerPrint JS
 ### and add it to ./spoof/js/fingerprintjs.js
 `https://dashboard.fingerprint.com/signup`

-### if all you want to do is create iOS screenshots you can simply run this command after checking out the repo
+### If all you want to do is create iOS screenshots you can simply run this command after checking out the repo
 `./spoof/iMessage_1.sh <filename>`
 ### ignore the following warning as I'm not sure how to get rid of it passing `-q` didn't seem to quiet it
 ```